Leprechaun817/clio/readme.md

 * Automatic `--help` and `--version` flags.

-* Git-style command interfaces with arbitrarily-nested commands.
+* Support for git-style command interfaces with arbitrarily-nested commands.

 Clio is currently an alpha-stage project.
 It lacks documentation and real-world testing and its interface remains subject to change.